-☐ Open the Diagnostics > Email Notification > Global dialog.
-In the Notification periodic frame, you specify the settings for emails which the device sends periodically. □ Change the value in the Sending interval [min] field to change the interval. ☐ Save the changes temporarily.
-To do this, click the ✓ button.

-logging email duration <30..1440>
+☐ Open the Diagnostics &gt; Email Notification &gt; Global dialog.
+In the Notification periodic frame, you specify the settings for emails which the device sends periodically. □ Change the value in the Sending interval [min] field to change the interval. □ To save the changes temporarily, click the button. enable configure logging email duration &lt;301440&gt; Change to the Privileged EXEC mode.
+Change to the Configuration mode.
 Specifies the interval at which the device sends emails with log file.